-These photos are of Ungasan and its stunning clifftop views.
-Travelators transport you to the beaches below.
+These photos are of Ungasan and its stunning clifftop views from Karma Kandara.
+Travelators transport you to the beach and bar below.

 The Balinese are Hindu and their religion is constantly on show.
 Daily offerings outside their homes, workplaces and temples are colourful with lots of flowers and incense.
 The temples below are found at Bedugul and Besakih (mother of all temples).

 A myriad of sightseeing is to be had in Bali and it’s easy to organise a driver for the day.
 Bali is a large island and it can take weeks to see the island properly.
 Once, we spent a month here and still didn’t get to the places I’d ear marked.
 Here’s some more of my favourite snaps.

-When you’re ready for a change from Bali, hop a boat to the beautiful Gili Islands.
-Three islands make up the Gilis; Gili Trawangan is the most popular island, Gili Meno the quiet island is perfect for a couple’s retreat and Gili Air which is where we stay is a little bit of Trawangan and a little bit of Meno – really really nice.
+We also like the Gili Islands which is a boat trip from Bali.
+Three islands make up the Gilis; Gili Trawangan is the most popular island, Gili Meno the quiet island is perfect for a couple’s retreat and Gili Air which is where we stay.
+It’s a little bit of Trawangan and a little bit of Meno – really really nice.

-Another favourite of mine is the island of Lombok, a short flight from Denpasar.
+Another favourite of mine is the island of Lombok, a short flight or boat ride from Bali.
 It’s a big island, nowhere near as developed as Bali and has great beaches, accommodation and places to see.

 Superb photos and beautiful writing that captured Bali at its best